 In case of an emergency or if safety is of immediate concern, dial 9-1-1.

 Any person who has reasonable cause to believe that a child has been abused or neglected or that anyone has engaged in prohibited conduct involving a child as defined in Section 3 of this policy should contact the Department of Campus Safety and/or the appropriate supervisory authority for the program at issue (see contact information in Appendix A, below).
 In addition, certain individuals are required by law to report incidents of abuse, neglect, or other crimes involving minors to local or state law enforcement authorities or other appropriate agencies (see Sections 8 & 9, below).

 Depending on the circumstances, reports may also be referred by Colby-Sawyer officials to local or state law enforcement authorities or other appropriate agencies (see also Sections 8 & 9, below).

 Complaints or reports under this policy will be addressed in accordance with existing policies, contracts, and/or appointment letters applicable to the individual and/or program at issue (e.g. Code of Community Responsibility-CSC Students; Employee Handbook-CSC Staff, Faculty Handbook-CSC Faculty, or other policies, contracts or appointment letters applicable to the faculty or staff member for the particular program at issue).
-If the complaint includes allegations of sexual misconduct, domestic violence, dating violence, stalking, or harassment, the matter will be addressed in accordance with Colby-Sawyer’s Sexual Misconduct Policy and Procedure.
+If the complaint includes allegations of sexual misconduct, domestic violence, dating violence, stalking, or harassment, the matter will be addressed in accordance with Colby-Sawyer’s Title IX Sexual Harassment Policy and Procedure.

 8. Mandated Reporting Under New Hampshire Law